mabarnes/moment_kinetics/publication_inputs/2023_EFTC_jto-poster/README.md

 Plots
 -----

-Note the steps here should be run after launching `julia` in the `<moment_kinetics>/publication_inputs/2023_EFTC_jto-poster` directory, not in the top level `moment_kinetics` directory (and not in the directory containing this README.md - this avoids some repeated precompilation when plotting the wall-bc runs).
+Note the steps here should be run after launching `julia` in the directory containing this README.md, not in the top level `moment_kinetics` directory.

 ### Setup